CodeLifter-sys/rapidclip-generator/README.md

 - **Visual Effects and Transitions**: Apply zoom, animations, and smooth cuts.
 - **Synchronized Subtitles**: Automatically generate subtitles aligned with the audio.
 - **Complete Rendering**: Create the final video ready for publication.
+- **Audio Reprocessing**: Reprocess audio files that exceed a specified duration to ensure compatibility with platform constraints.

 ---